-Max knows that.
+ACT 2 The Sound of Music Version 2.0 MAX.
+Georg, you know I have no political convictions.
+Can I people have? help it if other ELSA.
+Let's not stir that up again.
+The Germans have promised Austria. d not to invade Max knows that.
 CAPTAIN.
-Then why does he bother to answer those calls from Berlin?
+Then why does he bother to answer those calls from Ber lin?
 MAX.
-Because if they don't keep their promise, I want to have some friends among them.
-ELSA.
+Because if they don't keep their promise, I want to hav among them. e some friends ELSA.
 Naturally.
 CAPTAIN.
 Oh, you agree, too?
 MAX.
-(Rises, crosses to the CAPTAIN.)
 Georg, this is the way I look at it.
-There was a man who was dying.
-They were giving him the last rites.
-They asked him, "Do you renounce the devil and all his works?" and he said, ".
-At this moment, I prefer not to make any enemies."
+There was a man who were giving him the last rites.
+They asked him, "Do you devil and all his works?" and he said, ".
+At this moment, make any enemies." renounce the